wakkihaya/neurotechjp/src/md/en/blog/david-chang-lab.md

 > Right now I am still focused more on shorter term goals of projects that we have going on as part of the ongoing clinical trial.
 > So I am definitely still interested in working with paralyzed participants and trying to take this technology closer to application.
 > It would be really interesting to see this technology developed into something that is practically useful.
-> Whichever path I choose, I do not know the exact steps or path that I personally am going to acheive it.
-> But for now I think this is what I want to keep working on.

 &nbsp;